-If you plan on using an external hard drive, then it is highly likely you will need a powered USB hub.
+Note: If you plan on using an external hard drive, then it is highly likely you will need a powered USB hub.
 This is because the Raspberry Pi is unable to output enough power via the USB ports to power the drive.

-How to Raspberry Pi Mount USB drive Automatically
+Raspberry Pi: Mount a USB Drive Automatically

 In the latest version of Raspbian (Jessie) your USB drives should be automatically mounted when it is connected to the Pi.
 It is important to know if you do upgrade to Jessie from wheezy there might be compatibility problems with older projects & tutorials.

 If you want to check where your drive has been mounted to you can simply use the following command: